koka-lang/koka/doc/spec/why.kk.md

 With Perceus, we hope to cross this gap and our goal is to be within 2x of the performance of C/C++.
-Initial benchmarks are encouraging and show Koka to be close to C performance on various memory intensive benchmarks.
+Initial benchmarks are encouraging and show &koka; to be close to C performance on various memory intensive benchmarks.

 [perceus-perf]: images/perceus-perf-bw.png { border:1px solid #AAA; width:40%; float:right; margin: 0em 0em 0.25em 1em; }